5 Workout Tips That Work

 You can use technology to make things better.
 Track your progress.
-There are tons of web-based tools and mobile apps to input your daily workout activities and track the progress in a graphical manner.
+There are tons of web-based tools and mobile apps to input your daily workout activities and track your progress in a graphical manner.
 I have used Health Month and Runkeeper.
 There are at least a million others.
 What is important is to know where it’s going.
 Equally important – keep your family and friends informed.
 They’re an important part of the game!

-(6. Bonus Point) 45-60 Minutes of Disconnection: Use these few minutes of the day as a recess – to disconnect from all the worldly attractions, obligations and liabilities.
+(6. Bonus Point) 45-60 Minutes of Disconnection: Use these few minutes of the day as a recess – to disconnect from all worldly attractions, obligations, and liabilities.
 Let the workout time be all about you.
 Leave the mobile at home.
 Assuming the gym would be close to your house (Point 2), you should never be too far in case of an emergency.
 For gadget and social media addicts, this may not be easy.
 You may need to fight the withdrawal symptom initially.
 But we are fighting a way bigger battle here.
 Mobile at the gym – a big NO.

-Whether you read the entire 1700 word article or only the bullet text, I hope you agree with these points.
+Whether you read the entire 1700-word article or only the bullet text, I hope you agree with these points.
 All (not just any) of these points, when put together, can add fitness to what you already have.
 You probably knew it already.
 I did.